Gray Matter vs White Matter

 So which regions of the central nervous system have an external layer of gray matter?

-We can think of the cerebrum and cerebellum as the brain regions which have an external layer of gray matter (see figure 1).
+The cerebrum and cerebellum are the brain regions which have an external layer of gray matter (figure 1).
 The brainstem’s gray matter is located in groups of neurons called nuclei which are embedded within white matter tracts.

 White matter location

 As previously mentioned, white matter is organized into tracts of axons.
-In the cerebrum and cerebellum, white matter is predominantly found in deeper areas – with gray matter coating the white matter - see figure 1.
+In the cerebrum and cerebellum, white matter is predominantly found in deeper areas – with gray matter coating the white matter (figure 1).
 Other gray matter structures, like the basal ganglia, are embedded within this white matter core.
 The brain’s fluid-filled ventricles are also found within the white matter.

 In the spinal cord, things are largely reversed – the white matter is distributed around the central gray matter “butterfly”.

 Figure 2: The arrangement of white and gray matter in the spinal cord.